How To

 If you’re noticing a vinegar smell in your car, it could be a sign that your car’s evaporator is broken.
 The evaporator is the part of the air conditioning system that cools the air inside the car.
 When it’s broken, the air in your car will be warm and moist.
 It can create a vinegar smell.

-If you leak into your air conditioning system, it’s good to have it checked out.
-It could be a sign that the system needs to be replaced.
 It’s possible that fumes were caused by gas leaks from your air handler onto your carpeting and upholstery, becoming trapped under your dashboard and causing your car to smell sour.

 In some cases, it may even enter the ventilation ducts and spread throughout your vehicle, causing that distinct sour odor.